-This Policy Statement has been developed after proper consultation with all interested parties.
-A period of consultation operated from the XXXX until the XXXX.
-The list of consultees is maintained separately from this Policy Statement and is available from the Licensing Service using the contact details in Appendix T (page 148).
+- 5.1 This Policy Statement has been developed after proper consultation with all interested parties.
+A period of consultation operated from the 31 July 2017 until the 31 October 2017.
+The list of consultees is maintained separately from this Policy Statement and is available from the Licensing Service using the contact details in Appendix T (page 147). - 5.2 In determining this Policy Statement, the Authority has given regard to legislation, available guidance and given proper weight to the views of those it has consulted. - This Policy Statement has not been developed in isolation.
+It has been developed in conjunction with other Lancashire Authorities and takes account of the position in adjoining Authorities, whilst being tailored specifically to the needs of the West Lancashire area.